pietervdvn/MapComplete/Docs/Layers/food.md

-The question is  Does this place offer takea-way?
+The question is  Does this place offer take-away?